DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/07-28 Meeting Notes.md

 - FOV change while dodging is a little too harsh right now
 - Allister Model Stuff
-	- With the art style, the texturing was supposed to do a lot of the heavy lifting
+	- With the art style, the texturing was supposed to do a lot of the heavy lifting, but it's kinda hard to read the detail on Allister right now
+	- For characters that are farther away from the player, you should artificially increase the contrast on some things to make details easier to read.
+- Change the positions of the sockets where the fire spells spawn.
+They are a little too far from Allister

 ### Out-of-engine Updates